We hope you'll come visit us soon. In order to help your visit go more smoothly here's the basics.

 Sabbath School: If you arrive during our Sabbath School time, 9:30 -10:30 AM, you will be invited to join one of our Bible study groups, called Sabbath School.
 We have classes for all ages from birth through adult.
 For kids, these are age appropriate bible classes led by background checked trusted leaders.
 For teens and adults we have discussion based classes on various topics.
 Most of our adult classes follow the official Adult Bible Study Guide from the Seventh-day Adventist Church.
 To see the current topic click here.
 For more information on our Children's Sabbath School click here.

 Worship Service: If you arrive after 10:30 am, we will direct you to the main auditorium for our main worship service.
 You may sit in any available seat.
 Our service is a traditional service incorporating singing, prayer and Bible teaching.
 We will invite you to fill out one of our "Blue Cards" to let us know how we can better connect with you.

-Fellowship Meal: (NOTE: DUE TO COVID-19 FELLOWSHIP MEALS HAVE BEEN CANCELED) On the first Saturday of each month we share a meal together after the worship service.
+Fellowship Meal: On the first Saturday of each month we share a meal together after the worship service.
 Adventists are known worldwide for promoting healthy living, including a plant based diet, and many of our church members are vegetarian.
-So while vegetarianism is not a requirement for Adventists the meals we share together at church are vegetarian.
+So while vegetarianism is not a requirement for Adventists, the meals we share together at church are vegetarian.
 If you are visiting us, we encourage you to stay and enjoy a meal with us, you don't need to bring anything.
-Our fellowship meals are generally held in the pavilion across the street (Butler Road) from the church.
+Weather permitting, Our fellowship meals are generally held in the pavilion across the street (Butler Road) from the church.
 Please bring a camp chair if you have one but if you forgot we'll make sure you have a place to sit.
 In case of inclement weather we will either have them at our elementary school gym, the LeRoy Perrish Family Life Center, 234 Highland Circle Dr. Portland, TN 37148, or the multipurpose room in the church.